Tips for Contest Entries – Part 1

 4. Consistency Counts

 Before after staff cu crIn this close up of the staff you can see that I added both texture and also more contrast.
 Compare the shadows in the crevices and under downward facing curves in the before and after versions.
 The after fits better with the levels of contrast and detail on the rest of the figure.
-In MSP terms, the original version of this figure would probably have been awarded Gold level, but it’s possible that one or more of the judges might have judged it Silver quality based on the weaker areas.
+In MSP Open terms, the original version of this figure would probably have been awarded Gold level, but it’s possible that one or more of the judges might have judged it Silver quality based on the weaker areas.

 Grey divider edit